jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 [^bit-bashing]: The bit bashing techniques used here are based mainly on [2048-ai](https://github.com/nneonneo/2048-ai/blob/1f25f2e19e82a477600fd1b437e710d584f99e99/2048.cpp) by Robert Xiao and [2048-c](https://github.com/kcwu/2048-c/blob/209a1f5ea635222a859c493a90d3304328117af3/micro_optimize.cc) by Kuang-che Wu, with some help from [Bit Twiddling Hacks](http://graphics.stanford.edu/~seander/bithacks.html) by Sean Eron Anderson.
 The original motivation for 2048-ai and 2048-c was to allow real time search for 2048 AI bots.

 [^property-3]: This property was called called *Property 3* in the [previous post](/articles/2017/09/17/counting-states-combinatorics-2048.html), and we also used it anonymously in the [first post](/2017/08/05/markov-chain-2048.html).
 It is a very useful property.

+[^cover]: In case you are wondering, I faked that screenshot; I didn't actually play the game to that state!

 [^variable-width]: Variable width encodings are most commonly encountered in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding for unicode, which you are using as you read this webpage.
 They are also sometimes used for storing [integer primary key indexes](https://en.wikipedia.org/wiki/Database_index) in some databases, which also face the problem of efficiently storing large lists of sorted integers.
 The implementation used here is [libvbyte](https://github.com/cruppstahl/libvbyte) from Christoph Rupp, based on work by [Daniel Lemire](https://github.com/lemire/MaskedVbyte).